-South Andros Blue Hole Tours
+Andros Blue Holes

-Blue Holes are found in many places on South Andros.
+Blue Holes are found in many places on Andros Island.
 Most of them lie along a massive fracture system which starts in the marine environment at the edge of the Tongue of the Ocean and runs through the land and across South Bight.
-Rare and highly specialized species, including cave fish and shrimps can be found within the blue holes.
-Many of these endemic species have highly restricted ranges.
+Rare and highly specialized species, including cave fish and shrimp can be found within the blue holes.
+Many of these endemic species have highly restricted ranges.OLYMPUS DIGITAL CAMERA

-Barbs Nature Walk and Blue Hole Tour is an amazing guided hiking tour of the inland blue holes.
+Barb’s Nature Walk and Blue Hole Tour is an amazing guided hiking tour of the inland blue holes.
 This is an essential part of any true South Andros Island vacation.

 Blue Holes of South Andros Island

-The blue holes and extensive cave system house the fresh water lens underlying Andros and providing the fresh water resources for the island.
+blueholes1The blue holes and extensive cave system house the fresh water lens underlying Andros and providing the fresh water resources for the island.
 The integrity of this water supply is essential to literally all indigenous and migrating life forms on Andros.
 In addition, there are birds regularly sighted around some of these blue holes including barn owls, cave swallows and herons.
 Finally, unique cave formations, such as stalagmites and stalactites, as well as Lucayan artifacts can be found within the blue holes.

 Source: The Nature Conservancy 2005 Report